Success Criterion 1.3.3 (Level A)

 I want my screen reader to announce the purpose of the square button on the assignment page,

-so that I I know what the directions “Click the square button to submit your assignment.” means, and I can identify and use that button.
+So that I know what the directions “Click the square button to submit your assignment.” means, and I can identify and use that button.

 As a person who has a severe hearing impairment,